Important Facts of Faith, In Connection with the History of Holy Men of Old (SG.3) (1864)

 the angel and held him, and wrestled with him all night.
 So also will

-the righteous, in their time of trouble
+the righteous, in their

 and anguish, wrestle in prayer